 With ever-greater pressure on utilities companies to provide value for money to the customers they serve, maintenance, repair and operations (MRO) provides an ideal opportunity to implement efficiencies

 When it comes to MRO spending, you don’t get a more diverse list of product requirements than in the utilities sector.
-Companies in this sector are working with plant, which in the case of some water companies was put in place by the Romans, right through to the latest cutting-edge technology in renewable energy sites.
+Companies in this market are working with plant, which in the case of some water companies was put in place during the Victorian era, right through to the latest cutting-edge technology in renewable energy sites.

-The key figure when it comes to products in the utilities industry is total expenditure (totex), which looks at the whole-life cost of an asset rather than the initial outlay.
-“The value of totex really shines when it comes to maintenance,” explains Chris Cruise, Industry Sector Manager, RS.
-“Put simply, if you have a plant that costs £1m to buy new, or you can keep an existing plant running for half that amount, then it makes sense to maintain and repair the existing plant.”
+The key focus when it comes to products in the water industry is total expenditure (totex), which looks at the whole-life cost of an asset rather than the initial outlay.
+“The value of totex really shines when it comes to maintenance,” explains Chris Cruise, Industry Sector Manager, RS Components.
+“Put very simply, if you have a plant that costs £1m to buy new or you can keep an existing plant running for half that amount, then assuming there is no technological advantage, it may make sense to maintain and repair the existing plant.”

-Helen Alder, Head Of Knowledge at the Chartered Institute of Procurement and Supply, believes that developing a joined-up approach to MRO is a crucial step on the path to achieving the efficiencies that utilities firms want.
+Helen Alder, Head of Knowledge at the Chartered Institute of Procurement and Supply (CIPS), believes that developing a joined-up approach to MRO is a crucial step on the path to achieving the efficiencies that utilities firms want.
 “There are a number of reasons why you should have an MRO strategy, but probably the most significant is to keep your business operations running with little or no interruption, which means being able to access the spare parts you need.